Your pregnancy to-do list may be a mile long (hello, new baby checklist!), but make time for one more activity: bonding with your baby.

 Try yoga or meditation

 While prenatal yoga often focuses on the mother, it can also offer some uninterrupted time to connect with your baby.
-“Sometimes a pregnant mother is so busy that the only time she has to relax is at the end of a yoga class,” says O'Neill.
-Meditation is another option that offers tranquility and reflection, but don't feel like you have to become an expert: There are lots of books, apps, and CDs out there to help you get started, like the Mindfulness for Pregnancy App. ($2.99 at the iTunes store)
+“Sometimes a pregnant mother is so busy that the only time she has to relax is at the end of a yoga class,” says O’Neill.
+Meditation is another option that offers tranquility and reflection, but don’t feel like you have to become an expert: There are lots of books, apps, and CDs out there to help you get started, like Cultivate Your Happiness Mama-to-be book .

 Keep a journal